Housing

 Accessory Dwelling or Living Units

-Fairfax County recently permitted the building of accessory living units (ALUs), basically a second and usually smaller home on the same property with special permission.
+Fairfax County recently permitted the building of accessory living units (ALUs), which are a second and usually smaller home on the same property with special permission.
 ADUs can be an attractive option for older adults or persons with disabilities who still have access to property because such units can be built to accommodate those with special needs.

 Affordable Housing